Steve Franken: Early life and career

-Producer Rod Amateau saw him in a Los Angeles stage production of Say, Darling and cast him as playboy dilettante Chatsworth Osborne Jr. on the sitcom The Many Loves of Dobie Gillis, starring Dwayne Hickman.
-Franken appeared as a recurring guest in numerous episodes from 1960 to 1963.
-He attributed the character's look of pained condescension to an ulcer he had suffered since the age of 14 when his mother had died.
-He appeared in 1964 on Petticoat Junction as the son of the villain, Homer Bedloe in Bedloe and Son, played by Charles Lane.

-Franken played another rich wastrel on the short-lived sitcom Tom, Dick and Mary.
-Franken appeared in the famous 1963 Perry Mason episode "The Case of the Deadly Verdict" as murderer Christopher Barton.
+He appeared in 1964 on Petticoat Junction as the son of the villain, Homer Bedloe in "Bedloe and Son".
+He played another rich wastrel on the short-lived sitcom Tom, Dick and Mary.
+Franken appeared in the famous 1963 Perry Mason episode "The Case of the Deadly Verdict" (in which Mason actually loses a case, at least initially) as Christopher Barton.

-Immediately after Dobie Gillis was cancelled, Franken was cast as Lieutenant Samwell "Sanpan" Panosian in the Gary Lockwood series The Lieutenant, episode To Take Up Serpents, the first television series created by Gene Roddenberry.
-He played other military roles, such as a decorated U.S. flier turned arms-dealer and traitor in "The Gun Runner Raid" episode of The Rat Patrol and as a P.O.W. lieutenant in the Fred MacMurray film Follow Me, Boys!.
+Immediately after Dobie Gillis was cancelled, Franken was cast as Lieutenant Samwell "Sanpan" Panosian in the Gary Lockwood series The Lieutenant episode "To Take Up Serpents", the first television series created by Gene Roddenberry.
+He played other military roles, such as a decorated U.S. flier turned arms-dealer and traitor in "The Gun Runner Raid" episode of The Rat Patrol and as a P.O.W. lieutenant in Follow Me, Boys!.
 From 1966 to 1971, he appeared in various roles in at least six episodes of Bewitched.

 Franken appeared as the drunken waiter Levinson in the 1968 Blake Edwards film The Party, alongside Peter Sellers.
 One journalist, writing on the fortieth anniversary of the film, stated:

 From 1970 to 1973, he appeared five times on Love, American Style.
 He appeared as Officer Albert Porter in three episodes of Adam-12 from 1971 to 1972 as well as Ralph Salisbury in the 1971 episode "The Ferret."
 In 1972, he appeared as Jonas Lasser on the season three episode "The Courtship of Mary's Father's Daughter" on The Mary Tyler Moore Show.

 He appeared on Barney Miller in 1975 (episode: "The Arsonist") and again in 1981 (episode: "Resignation").
 In 1979, he starred as Tom Voorhies alongside Michael Constantine in Disney's The North Avenue Irregulars.
 He appeared with Peter Sellers in 1980's The Fiendish Plot of Dr. Fu Manchu.